 You might need new vaccinations or boosters for your destination, so it's a good idea to see a doctor in the weeks before you leave.
 The World Health Organization (WHO) and our health page provides useful information for travellers on staying healthy.
 If you're on medication, make sure it's legal in the country you're visiting.
 At a minimum, carry a letter from your doctor explaining what the medication is, how much you'll be taking with you and that it's for your own personal use, and leave the medication in its original packaging.
 Also check with your doctor about drinking alcohol while you're on your medication – mixing alcohol and certain medications, such as anti-depressants, can have serious effects on your health and mental wellbeing.

 Keep in touch

-Leave a copy of your itinerary stuck to the fridge at home, but once the celebrations start, don't forget to still keep in regular contact with your family.
+Always leave a copy of your itinerary stuck to the fridge at home, but once the celebrations start, don't forget to still keep in regular contact with your family.
 Call, text, email, update Facebook – do whatever is best to let them know where and how you are.
-Write down your essential phone numbers for emergencies and carry them with your passport, just in case your phone is lost, stolen, falls in the pool or your battery dies at the wrong time.
+Write down your essential phone numbers for emergencies and carry them with your passport, just in case your phone is lost, stolen or falls in the pool.

 Look after your mates

 Often when young Aussies get into difficulty overseas it's after becoming separated from their friends.
 Keep in regular contact and be aware of where people in your group are.
 Make sure you have your friends' mobile numbers and organise a time and a place to meet in case you get separated or lose phone reception.
 Make sure everyone in your group knows the name, address and phone number of your hotel.

 Don't let a friend go home alone, or with someone they just met.